Wilton man pleads not guilty to endangering welfare of dependent person

 Davis set a dispositional conference for Faunce's next appearance by Zoom on Feb.
 1, 2022.

-Faunce, a Regional School Unit 9 board director, is a former blueberry farmer who has held multiple elected offices in Wilton and previously operated rehabilitation and living centers around the state.
+Faunce, a Regional School Unit 9 board director, is a former blueberry farmer who has held multiple elected offices in Wilton and used to operate rehabilitation and living centers around the state.

 A conviction for endangering the welfare of a dependent person is punishable by a maximum of five years in prison and a fine of up to $5,000.